Toccata and Fugue in D minor, BWV 565: In film

 The 1950 film Sunset Boulevard used BWV 565 as a joking reference to the horror genre.
-The piece has appeared in many more films, including 20,000 Leagues Under the Sea (1954), in which it is played by Captain Nemo on the organ of the Nautilus, before the submarine's pitiless and apparently unmotivated attack on a ship.
+The piece has appeared in many other films, including 20,000 Leagues Under the Sea (1954), in which it is played by Captain Nemo on the organ of the Nautilus, before the submarine's pitiless and apparently unmotivated attack on a ship.
 BWV 565 also appeared in Fellini's 1960 La Dolce Vita.
 The 1962 film adaptation of The Phantom of the Opera used BWV 565 in the suspense and horror sense.
 It is used "without irony and in an apocalyptic spirit updated from its earlier Gothic implications" at the beginning and end of the 1975 dystopian science fiction film Rollerball.
 Shortened to two minutes in length, BWV 565 was used as the introductory theme for the French animation Once Upon a Time...
 Man, in 26 episodes between 1978 and 1981.